Baavgai/ColossalCodingAdventure/README.md

 Keeping it simple, features are:

 * Commands in verb-noun format e.g. "open door", "take torch"
-* Different zones that player moves from and to i.e. rooms
+* Different zones that player moves from and to i.e. rooms.
 * Transportable and changeable objects.
   * This one is most challenging for beginners.
 Implementations for this also run the gambit, often into the overly complex.
 * Awareness of State ( see below )

 ## State

 This is a core programming concept that the coding novice may not have run into.
+And, yet, they've been using it all along: variables.

-It is in the forefront of game programming: a save game is essentially state sent to storage.
+State is in the forefront of game programming: a save game is essentially state sent to storage.
 State is simply all the moving parts.
 A program begins with initial values and those values change through the course of execution.
 This might seem obvious, but it is a valuable abstraction: see [state machine](https://en.wikipedia.org/wiki/Finite-state_machine).

 In our text game, various discrete objects have their own state.
 The state of all objects at a given moment impacts how the game reacts to the player.
 If this sounds more involved than expected for a simple text adventure, well, now you're getting the idea.

 There are locations in which the player finds themselves.
 There are objects that may be picked up or put down, in which case they change location.
 Or objects might be opened or closed, in which case the object itself has changed state.
 Note that since the player may carry objects, the player themselves is technically a location.

 Another location can be the **void**.
-This supports the idea that objects can be introduced into or removed from our game world.
+This supports the idea that objects can be introduced into, or removed, from our game world.
 The match you just struck?
 The unlit match has moved to the void, the lit match has moved from the void and will return shortly.
 The concept behind this is that we define all objects initially and needn't worry about new objects magically appearing as we program.
 This isn't always appropriate, but for this kind of text adventure it makes life easier.

 ## Games